nilearn/nilearn/doc/extracting_data.rst

 Before applying some complex machine learning algorithm, or perform sophisticated analysis, the first step is to read data from file and do some basic transformation on them.
-Nisl offers several ways to do this.
-This part is concerned with only high-level classes (in modules :mod:`nisl.io`), the description of low-level functions can be found in the reference documentation.
+Nilearn offers several ways to do this.
+This part is concerned with only high-level classes (in modules :mod:`nilearn.io`), the description of low-level functions can be found in the reference documentation.

 The philosophy underlying these classes is similar to `scikit-learn